AllenNeuralDynamics/aind-session/README.md

 >>> a = aind_session.Session('ecephys_676909_2023-12-13_13-43-40')
 >>> b = aind_session.Session('ecephys_676909_2023-12-13_13-43-40_sorted_2024-03-01_16-02-45')
 >>> assert a == b, "Objects are equal if they refer to the same session ID"

-# ...objects are also hashable and sortable (using their IDs)
+# Objects are also hashable and sortable (by their ID)
 ```

 When working in a capsule, the `Session` object can be used to find or verify attached data assets: